Gina Chmielinski: Turbine Potsdam

+FC Rosengård

 In the summer of 2022, she decided to move abroad for the first time, reaching an agreement with the Swedish team FC Rosengård to play the second part of the 2022 season joining her compatriot Rebecca Knaak.
 She made her debut in Damallsvenskan a month later, when coach Renée Slegers selected her on the 16th matchday of the championship, replacing Sofie Bredgaard in the 79th minute in the 2–0 home win against Häcken.
 With seven appearances in the Damallsvenskan, she contributed to the club winning their 13th Swedish championship title.
 She started the following season with the Malmö club, making seven appearances and scoring her first goal overseas in a 4–0 league win over Vittsjö GIK.

+Move to Italy: Napoli and Sassuolo

 On 13 August 2023, Chmielinski moved permanently to Napoli, who had just returned to Serie A. During the season, she made 25 appearances, scoring one goal and seven assists in the league, contributing to the Campania club's survival.

 On 15 July 2024, she was signed on a permanent basis by US Sassuolo, staying in the top division in Italy.
 Chmielinski made her debut in Sassuolo's opening day 6–3 home defeat to Juventus on 1 September 2024, going goalless in her first four games.
 She scored her first goal for the club in a 3–2 loss away to Lazio, starting a run of six goals in six games.
 She netted the opening goal a week later in a 3–1 home defeat against Fiorentina, before scoring doubles against Como and on 17 November 2024 in a comeback 2–2 draw against Juventus, with both of her goals coming from outside the penalty area.

+At the end of the season, she was voted the best midfielder in Serie A.

+RB Leipzig

+In June 2025, Chmielinski moved back to Germany and signed for Frauen-Bundesliga club RB Leipzig.

+Parma Calcio

+Just one year after returning to the Bundesliga, Gina Chmielinski's path leads her back to Italy.
+She will play for Parma in the 2026/27 season.
+Her contract with the Italian first division club runs until 2028.